yoshidaark/SimpleBankingApplication/README.txt

 to create a local server click on the server explorer, then follow the instruction of this video: https://www.youtube.com/watch?v=Bqy9t9VFG8E

+Enter the queries that is inside the the sqlQuery.txt which is located in the repository.

 if an error occur saying an dllException, install or update the nuget package by right-clicking the project and select modify nuget packages.